khaors/geocompr/main.md

 ## Conventional modeling approach in R {#conventional-model}
 Before diving into the **mlr** package it is worth to take a look at the conventional modeling interface in R.
-This way we introduce statistical supervised modeling in R which in turn will contribute to get a better grasp on the **mlr** approach introduced later on, and provides the required skillset for doing spatial CV.
+This way we introduce statistical supervised modeling in R which in turn will contribute to get a better grasp on the **mlr** approach introduced later on, and provides the required skill set for doing spatial CV.
 Usually, we model the response variable as a function of predictors.
 Therefore, modeling functions in R such as `lm`, `glm` and many more use the so-called formula interface.
-Let's put this into practice by modeling the landslide occurence as a function of terrain attributes.
+Let's put this into practice by modeling the landslide occurrence as a function of terrain attributes.
-Since our response (landslide occurence) belongs to the binary category, we use a binomial generalized linear model instead of a simple linear model which would expect a normally distributed numeric response variable.
+Since our response (landslide occurrence) belongs to the binary category, we use a binomial generalized linear model instead of a simple linear model which would expect a normally distributed numeric response variable.

 ```r